• Skip to primary navigation

 A laboratory was created in Texas A&M’s Laboratory for Ocean Innovation.
 Participants maneuvered through a mock-up of a ship, complete with tripping hazards, head knockers, etc. The navigation task was monitored with motion tracking while the participants engaged in the environment and with the virtual elements from the AR devices.

 The Texas A&M team is led by Drs.
 Edgar J. Rojas Muñoz and Freddie D. Witherden and their students Lawrence Soberanis, Kyper Bezanson, and Graciela Fidalgo.
-ABS’s Vicente Hernandez is engaged and working closely with the team.
+ABS’s Vicente Hernandez, Technology Coordinator, is engaged and working closely with the team.

 Texas A&M Engineering Experiment Station Logo